Universal Growth in Production Economies: Introduction

 The basic decisions each producer must make in every time unit are $(i)$ how to split his money into bids and $(ii)$ how to allocate his good to the bidders depending on their bids.
 The mechanism we analyze uses the following rules:

+\begin{itemize} \item {\bf Trading Posts:} In each time unit, the producers come to the market with money and goods.
+Each player bids on the goods and every good is allocated among its bidders {\em in proportion to the bid amount}.
+Each player collects the money from selling its good and takes home the bundle purchased, from which it produces for the next time unit.

-\begin{itemize} \item {\bf Trading Posts:} In each time unit, every good is allocated between the producers that bid on it, {\em in proportion to the bid amount.} In our example, if producer A bid 0.2 on good A while producer B bid 0.3 on good A, then producer A gets 40\% of the quantity of good A while producer B gets 60\%.
-This rule has been introduced by Shapley and Shubik to explain the formation of prices in the exchange economy \cite{SS77,Shubik16}. \item {\bf Proportional Bid Updates:} In each time unit, every producer splits his money into bids on the goods in a way that is {\em proportional to the amount he produced from that good in the last round}.
+In our example, if producer A bid \$0.2 on good A while producer B bid \$0.3 on good A, then producer A gets 40\% of the quantity of good A while producer B gets 60\%; producer A collects \$0.5 from selling its good, which becomes its new budget.

+\item {\bf Proportional Updates:} In each time unit, every producer splits his money into bids on the goods in a way that is {\em proportional to the amount he produced from that good in the last round}.
 For example, if in the previous round producer A got 0.5 units of good A, from which it produced $0.99 \cdot 0.5$ units of good A and got 0.3 units of good B from which it produced $0.1 \cdot 0.3$ units of good A, then he will bid a fraction $(0.99 \cdot 0.5)/(0.99 \cdot 0.5 + 0.1 \cdot 0.3) \approx 94.2\%$ of his money on good A and the rest of $\approx 5.4\%$ on good B. \end{itemize}

+Trading Posts have been introduced by Shapley and Shubik to explain the formation of prices in the exchange economy \cite{SS77,Shubik16}.
+The ``bid'' of a player on a good can be seen as its spending on that good.

+The proportional update is also known as ``proportional response'' and has been studied before in several works.
+In static models such as Fisher markets, where the players repeatedly come to the market with the same amount of goods and money, Trading post with proportional updates (aka the proportional response dynamic) converges to market equilibria \cite{FZ07,zhang11}.
+This convergence holds for a large class of valuations known as constant elasticity of substitution.
+In fact, for additive valuations in the static Fisher model, Trading post with proportional updates is equivalent to gradient descent (with respect to the Bregman divergence instead of the Euclidean distance) \cite{BDX11}.

 The combination of these two rules results in rather interesting dynamics, even when we only have two producers as in the example above.
 Figure \ref{figintro:growth} presents simulations results of this dynamic of the two-producer example above (from some simple starting amounts).
 Note that while the system seems to oscillate in a rather irregular fashion, one can clearly see the quantities produced are growing over time.
 The budgets of the players also oscillate in an unclear pattern.
 Figure \ref{figintro:cycling} shows in greater detail the oscillations in a simulation of another two-producer market where growth is not achieved but instead a repeated oscillation with period 3 (!) is.